tcoopman/irmin-tutorial/src/Introduction.md

 ```shell
 $ mkdir mystore/
 $ irmin set a/b/c "Hello, Irmin!" --message "my first commit!" --author Example
 $ irmin get a/b/c
 Hello, Irmin!
 ```

-Since we're using the Git layout in this example, it is possible to inspect the store on disk using `git`!
+Since we're using the Git layout in this example it is possible to inspect the store using `git`!
+That means commands like `git log` and `git show` will work as expected.